top of page

 Location, surface, time and visibility

-As wall interviewer, this methodology was adopted prior every intervention, facilitating their selection as potential interviewees.
-Questions on a wall’s location may be the first to emerge, as the characteristics of a street may either encourage or discourage the author to experiment as imagined.
-A wall abandoned in the middle of nowhere is not the wall of a busy street nor the entrance wall of a building, and the reactions or consequences to face will undoubtedly vary.
-Then, a concrete wall is not a wooden wall, nor a brick wall, old or new, in a rainy or dry city, in which the material’s roughness, textures, holes and fissures are to be analysed before choosing it as a surface.
-One may also decide to work at night rather than in daylight to stay calm and unnoticed.
-Although a darkened wall by a lack of streetlights indicates lower probabilities to be caught by police officers, street cleaners or neighbours, it does not necessarily mean that the work done will remain untouched.
+As a wall interviewer, this methodology was adopted prior to every of my interventions, facilitating their selection as potential interviewees.
+Questions on a wall’s location were the first to emerge, as the characteristics of a street could either encourage or discourage me to experiment as imagined.
+A wall abandoned in the middle of nowhere was not the wall of a busy street nor the entrance wall of a building, and the reactions or consequences to face could undoubtedly vary.
+Then, a concrete wall was not a wooden wall, nor a brick wall, old or new, in a rainy or dry city, in which the material’s roughness, textures, holes and fissures were to be analysed before choosing it as a surface.
+I mainly decided to work at night to stay calm and unnoticed, but although a wall darkened by a lack of streetlights indicated lower probabilities to be caught by police officers, street cleaners or neighbours, it did not necessarily mean that the work done was to remain untouched.

-The project’s visibility is another aspect to examine when considering the street wall as a viable spot of attention to the human eye.
-Densely populated areas may seem ideal for attracting a large audience, but the narrowness of some streets often deters passers-by from stopping to appreciate the artwork, fearing they may obstruct others following behind.
-Further, tagged walls in the highway, in train or subway stations, can be ignored as much as well-located city centre walls, given the abundance of visual marks overwhelming the eye, leading to a diminished interest in any new stimuli.
-With all these variables observed, although street art may not seem a planned action, it actually needs some aspects to take notice of, which may vary from one person to another, from a spray can to a glue brush.
+The project’s visibility was another aspect to examine when considering the street wall as a viable spot of attention to the human eye.
+Densely populated areas seemed ideal for attracting a large audience, but the narrowness of some streets often deterred passers-by from stopping to appreciate the artwork, fearing they could obstruct others following behind.
+Further, well-located city centre walls were ignored as much as tagged walls on a highway, on some train or subway stations, given the abundance of visual marks overwhelming the eye, leading to a diminished interest in any new stimuli.
+With all these variables observed, although street art does not seem a planned action, it actually needs some aspects to take notice of, which could vary from one person to another, from a spray can to a glue brush.
 Street walls differ in location, surface, time, and visibility, affecting their selection and the results of the undertaken action.

 The message